Philadelphia Water Color Society

 This year's International Exhibition of Works on Paper will be on display from November 1 through 30, 2022 at the Chester County Arts Association, 100 N. Bradford Ave., West Chester, Pennsylvania.

-More specific information about eligibility, as well as that for the submission process, handling and shipping of artwork and other details are presented in the prospectus.
+Information about handling and shipping of artwork and other details are presented in the prospectus.

 Our society publishes a full-color catalog of the Annual International Exhbition that is sent to all participants and members of our society.
 This publication had largely been funded by a grant, but this support ended in 2019.